xavierign/ml/README.md

 # ml
-This project inmplements a ML algorithm to solve the Kaggle Challenge in class 4721 Columbia University
+This project inmplements a tree bagger algorithm to solve the Kaggle Challenge in class 4721 Columbia University.